smartdevicelink/sdl_evolution/proposals/NNNN-Add-RPC-Conflict-Management.md

 Note that the "Other" in Table 3 refers to `appHMITypes` other than Navigation, Projection and Media.
 OEMs can modify the `AppHMIType` priority table and adjust the priority of application types according to their own specifications.

-The table below shows how the RPC will be determined by the priority set during RPC conflict, based on the default settings above (table 3).
+The table below shows how the RPC will be determined by the priority set during RPC conflict, based on the default settings above (Table 3).

 <b>Table 4.</b> Priority result of Table 3